kaltura/DeveloperPortalDocs/documentation/08_Video-Analytics-and-Insights/AnalyticsAPIDocSet.md

 ## Suggested Reading
 * **[Kaltura API](http://www.kaltura.com/api_v3/testmeDoc/index.php?page=overview):** The Video Intelligence Data Retrieval API provides a simple but powerful tool to query data programmatically using the Kaltura API standards, such as authentication, client libraries, etc.
 * **[Kaltura API Test Console Application](http://www.kaltura.com/api_v3/testme/index.php):** Another source of assistance in building your application is the Kaltura API Test Console Application.
-Note that the main service of the Video Insights Data Retrieval API is analytics and the action is **getData**.
+Note that the main service of the Video Insights Data Retrieval API is analytics and the action is **query**.
 * **[Media Analytics](https://vpaas.kaltura.com/documentation/08_Video-Analytics-and-Insights/media-analytics.html):** Details the existing Kaltura Analytics platform, which provides data about system usage.
 * **[Dimensions Dictionary](https://vpaas.kaltura.com/documentation/08_Video-Analytics-and-Insights/DimensionsLexicon.html):** Details the dimensions and their meaning within the Kaltura Video Insights project.
 * **[Metrics Dictionary](https://vpaas.kaltura.com/documentation/08_Video-Analytics-and-Insights/MetricsLexicon.html):** Features a list of the metrics and their meaning within the Kaltura Video Insights project.